Covid-19 advice for sarcoma patients

 The NHS has written to people in these groups with advice and information about what to do during this time, and where to access support.

-If you are affected and have a scheduled hospital or another medical appointment during this period, talk to your clinical team to ensure you continue to receive the care you need and determine which of these are absolutely essential.
+If you are affected and have a hospital or another medical appointment during this time, talk to your clinical team to make sure you carry on getting the care you need and to find out which of these you still need to attend.

-The NHS is currently moving into the next phase of its response to the COVID-19 outbreak: to restore and recover NHS services so that they start to operate as they did before the pandemic.
-This means that cancer diagnosis, treatment and care are continuing, and the NHS is working to ensure that these services return to operating as they did before.
+The NHS is currently moving into the next phase of its response to the COVID-19 outbreak, aiming to return to NHS services as they were before the pandemic.
+This means that cancer diagnosis, treatment and care are continuing.

 Changes are being made to the way services are delivered to keep patients and staff safe.
 For example:

-- COVID-protected hubs have been established across the country to ensure that cancer treatment continues.
-The hubs support hospitals across the NHS and independent sector to work together to maximise capacity and ensure that people receive the treatment that they need.
-Some patients may start to see their treatment move to a different hospital as these hubs are set up.
+- COVID-protected hubs have been set up across the country to make sure that cancer treatment continues.
+Your treatment may move to a different hospital as these hubs are set up.
 You will remain under the care of your treating hospital and clinical specialist team and should contact them with any questions about your treatment and care.

 - Most hospitals have started to use more telephone consultations as a way of helping people to avoid long waits in clinics and for treatment.
 You may be called to arrange your treatments in this way, and planned treatments may need to be moved to help with running a smooth service.